The meetings are about 1 to 2 hours, every two weeks, and will follow a basic curiculum including:

 - Do I really want to become a beekeeper?
 (The challenges and rewards of keeping bees)

 - What are the state and local regulations?

 - Where can I get bees?

 - What happens when I open a beehive?

 - Diseases, their identification and prevention.

 This meeting is intended to augment one of the existing online classes and provide a forum for discussion.
-Completion of the Penn State, Cornell, or equivalent online class before the March meeting is expected.
+Completion of the Penn State, Cornell, or equivalent online class before attending meetings is expected.
 These classes are a few hours long, and can be easily completed in a few evenings.

 Beyond covering the basic tasks of getting equipment, locating bees, and setting up a hive, the meetings will continue into the summer as a regular check-in so that we can share observations and answer questions as the season progresses.

 If you're interested, please register for the beginner meeting at https://fairfaxbees.org/_registration

 There is no fee for the meeting, but please also register as a club member.